ajoberstar/gradle-git/README.md

 * nonsense (for the purposes of version inference this wouldn't be considered, but it is here)

-Also assume that the user executed `releaseMinorVersionAsRc`.
+Also assume that the user executed `release -Prelease.scope=minor -Prelease.stage=rc`.
 The only allowed values for `@since` tags would be:
 * 0.1.0
 * 0.2.1+gibberish (`v` prefixes should not be used)
 * nonsense